rayattack/amebo/README.md

 &nbsp;

-## 2nd : Register actions that can happen in the registered microservices
+## 2nd : Register actions that can happen in the registered producers
 ---

 `endpoint: /v1/actions`